spring-io/dataflow.spring.io/content/documentation/pages/1-installation/1-local/2-docker-customize.md

 You can use RabbitMQ rather than Kafka for communication.
 To do so you need to disable the default `kafka` and `zookeeper` services, add a new `rabbitmq` service and override the `dataflow-server`'s service binder configuration to RabbitMQ (e.g. `spring.cloud.dataflow.applicationProperties.stream.spring.rabbitmq.host=rabbitmq`).
 Finally override the `app-import` service to register the rabbit apps.

-Provided `docker-compose-rabbitmq.yml` helps to override the default `docker-compose.yml`.
-Download the `docker-compose-rabbitmq.yml` file:
+For convenience, we provide an out-of-the-box `docker-compose-rabbitmq.yml` file to help override the default `docker-compose.yml` from Kafka to RabbitMQ.
+You can download the `docker-compose-rabbitmq.yml` file:

 ```bash
 wget https://raw.githubusercontent.com/spring-cloud/spring-cloud-dataflow/v%dataflow-version%/spring-cloud-dataflow-server/docker-compose-rabbitmq.yml
 ```

-Then in the directory where you downloaded `docker-compose.yml` and `docker-compose-rabbitmq.yml`, start the system, by running the following commands:
+In the directory where you downloaded `docker-compose.yml` and `docker-compose-rabbitmq.yml` files, start the system, by running the following commands:

 ```bash
 docker-compose -f ./docker-compose.yml -f ./docker-compose-rabbitmq.yml up